-Figure 121 · New Project Creation Wizard - Design Template Page
+Figure 140 · New Project Creation Wizard - Design Template Page

-None- Select this radio button if you do not want to use a design template.
+None- Select if you do not want to use a design template.

-Create a System Builder based design (SmartFusion2 and IGLOO2 only) - Select this radio button to use System Builder to generate your top-level design.
+Create a System Builder based design (SmartFusion2 and IGLOO2 only) - Use System Builder to generate your top-level design.

-Create a Microcontroller (MSS) based design (SmartFusion2 and IGLOO2 only) - Select this radio button to instantiate a Microcontroller (MSS) in your design.
+Create a Microcontroller (MSS) based design (SmartFusion2 and IGLOO2 only) - Instantiate a Microcontroller (MSS) in your design.
 The version of the MSS cores available in your vault is displayed.
 Select the version you desire.